sahyadriensis: named for the Western Ghats mountains which are also known by the alternative name ‘Sahyadri’.

 This species’l stream habitats are generally shaded by the forest canopy and dense marginal vegetation.

-It can be found alongside numerous other fish species of which a few occurring in the Tunga River, for example, include Barilius bakerii, Devario malabaricus, Dawkinsia arulius, D. assimilis, Pethia ticto, Dravidia fasciata, ‘Puntius‘ setnai, Garra mullya, Psilorhynchus tenura, Nemacheilus anguilla, Schistura nilgiriensis, S. semiarmatus, S. denisonii, and Aplocheilus lineatus.
+It can be found alongside numerous other fish species of which a few occurring in the Tunga River include Barilius bakeri, Devario malabaricus, Dawkinsia arulius, D. assimilis, Pethia ticto, Dravidia fasciata, ‘Puntius‘ setnai, Garra mullya, Psilorhynchus tenura, Nemacheilus anguilla, Schistura nilgiriensis, S. semiarmatus, S. denisonii, and Aplocheilus lineatus, for example.

 Maximum Standard Length

 Base dimensions of at least 80 ∗ 30 cm or equivalent are required.